Next Session/ Introduction

 - My practice is geared towards focused therapy and our work will reflect this.

-- Focused therapy is like physical therapy to fix an injury: some difficult feelings, requires active efforts during yoursession AND active efforts on your own between your sessions.
+- Focused therapy is like physical therapy to fix an injury: deeper and difficult feelings will be accessed, it requires active efforts during your session AND active efforts on your own between your sessions to apply the practical insights you are learning

-- On the other hand, supportive therapy is more like a massage at a spa: pleasant feelings, passive participation onlyduring your session, and no work is expected between sessions.
-Supportive therapy would include simply reporting on/updating about events between sessions without any new insights or actions, venting about things outside your control, coming to sessions not prepared with an agenda for why you booked the appointment, repeating the same concerns in therapy while also refusing the suggestions and steps offered, or simply attending therapy out of habit but not being ready to make further changes right now.
+- On the other hand, supportive therapy is more like a massage at a spa: evoking more cathartic/pleasant feelings, requiring passive participation only during your session, and no work is expected between sessions.
+Supportive therapy would include simply reporting on/updating about events between sessions without any new insights or actions, venting about things outside your control without taking stock of what is in your control, coming to sessions not prepared with a focused intention for why you booked the appointment, or simply attending therapy out of habit but not being ready to make further changes right now.

 - Insurance requires that our time be focused- just like physical therapy.